dabbu-knowledge-platform/cli/README.md

 ## Getting started

-The installation can be done manually on Linux, MacOS, Android (Requires Termux) and Windows.
+The installation can be done manually on Linux, Alpine Linux, MacOS, Android (Requires Termux) and Windows (Currently only 64-bit architectures are supported).

 Follow the instructions [here](https://dabbu-knowledge-platform.github.io/impls/cli) to install it on your computer.

 ## Updating the CLI

-To update the CLI, simply download the new version from the [Releases page](https://github.com/gamemaker1/dabbu-cli/releases).
+To update the CLI, simply download the new version from the [Releases page](https://github.com/dabbu-knowledge-platform/cli/releases).

 ## Providers supported